Policy

 iii.
 20 years; or

-remain in effect for the remainder of the selected repayment option; and
+reduction will remain in effect for the remainder of the selected repayment

-compensation will return to the pre-LSA rate once the LSA has been recouped.
+payment of compensation will return to the pre-LSA rate once the LSA has been

 a LSA-AF of death benefits; or

-reduction of the award by more than that which is permitted for the applicable
+a reduction of the award by more than that which is permitted for the

-on or after 12/1/2004, BWC will calculate the reduction based on the weeks of
+approved on or after 12/1/2004, BWC will calculate the reduction based on the

-the award remaining to be paid.
-When there are multiple SL awards payable, BWC
+weeks of the award remaining to be paid.
+When there are multiple SL awards

-may calculate the reduction from one or more of the awards, as necessary.
+payable, BWC may calculate the reduction from one or more of the awards, as

-reducing weekly benefit amounts, BWC will use the appropriate NPV factors for
+weekly benefit amounts, BWC will use the appropriate NPV factors for the year

 b.
 A LSA-AF to the